Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 At the bottom of the shaft is a dank vault with a ten-foot­ high ceiling.
 The room is awkwardly shaped and smells of rotten meat.
 Fifteen stone coffins are scattered through­ out the vault, all oriented with their heads pointed north.
 The floor is covered with human bones and rusty swords.

-If a character teleports into a coffin from one of the tele, port traps that protect Strahd's tomb (area K86), read the following to that character's player:
+If a character teleports into a coffin from one of the tele, port traps that protect [[Strahd]]'s tomb (area K86), read the following to that character's player:

 A flash of light explodes around you, and then you are plunged into absolute darkness, suddenly lying in a con­ fined space choked with dust.